bytesByHarsh/Male-Female-Voice-Recognition/README.md

 ![Simulink](img/2.JPG)

 Using the *From Multimedia File* block the sample audio is taken as input with 3500 samples per audio channel.
-This is passed to the next block where frequency of each frame is calculated
+This is passed to the next block where frequency of each frame is calculated.
+Following is the code for that function.
 ```
 function y = fcn(x)
 Fs=44100;